Is ERP software still up to date?

 Integrated ERP approach or special software for financial management?

-Whether an integrated ERP approach or special software for financial management is better for a company can no longer be said with certainty these days.
+Whether an integrated ERP approach or specialised software for financial management is better for a company can no longer be clearly ...

 ERP study